bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-4.md

 ![Reference Link](https://i.imgur.com/ixxu4VB.png)
 ###### LMEC Boston Public Internet Access Data File

-We've learned that it's crucial to ask questions of data: who made the dataset?
-When collected the data, and when did they collect it?
-Remember that the numbers represent *human observations*; there is always a person behind the numbers and strings.
-Returning to the *context* of the data is a crucial step in reading and making maps.

 From glancing at this data set, it might be hard to imagine how this data might become a map.
 It's the job of a **cartographer** to visualize spatial data and design maps.
 Humans determine not only which observations are collected and how they are recorded, but also how we see that information.

 Let's take a look at one map created with this intenet access data.